airsidemobile/JOSESwift/README.md

 Note that the specified signing algorithm has to match the algorithm in the header.

-Now we just put these three parts together to form our JWS:
+With header, payload, and signer defined we can form our JWS:

 ``` swift
 guard let jws = try?
 JWS(header: header, payload: payload, signer: signer) else {